usman-abyss/abyss-3D-viewer-docs/guide/props.md

 ## markers

 The `markers` prop is used to display markers on the 3D Image.
-The markers can have three shapes - `Sphere, Cylinder, Flag`.
+These markers can be used to identify the camera locations, point of interests, etc.

 **Prop Definition**